quic/cloud-ai-sdk-pages/docs/Getting-Started/Inference-Workflow/model-execution/Triton-Inference-Server-Support.md

 ```
 ### Model configuration - qaic backend
-For qaic backend configuration, the "backend" parameter should be set to "qaic".
+For qaic backend configuration, the `backend` parameter should be set to `qaic`.

-#### AIC100 specific parameters
+#### AI 100 specific parameters
 Parameters are user-provided key-value pairs which Triton will pass to backend runtime environment as variables and can be used in processing logic of backend.

 Parameters are user-provided key-value pairs which Triton will pass to backend runtime environment as variables and can be used in processing logic of backend.

-- qpc_path : path for compiled binary of model.(programqpc.bin) (if not provided the server searches for qpc in the model folder)
+- qpc_path : path for compiled binary of model.(programqpc.bin) (if not provided the server searches for QPC in the model folder)
-- device_id : id of AIC100 device on which inference is targeted. device is set 0 (not mandatory as the server auto picks the available device)
+- device_id : id of AI 100 device on which inference is targeted. device is set 0 (not mandatory as the server auto picks the available device)
 - set_size : size of inference queue for runtime,default is set to 20
 - no_of_activations : flag to enable multiple activations of a model’s network,default is set to 1

-sample example of a config.pbtxt
+sample example of a `config.pbtxt`

 ```
 name: "yolov5m_qaic"